Growing tomatoes this year will be a cinch if you follow these 10 Growing tips for tomatoes.

 Epsom Salt is actually not really salt its magnesium sulfate and using it with your tomatoes (and peppers) will improve the flavor of your tomatoes and help them produce more fruit.
 Add a tablespoon to the hole when you plant and then side dress every 6 weeks by mixing 1 tablespoon into the soil around the roots.
 You can also mix one gallon of water with one tablespoon of Epsom salt and spray it on the leaves when flowering starts to increase fruit set.

-3. Use wall of waters to get an early start
+3. Use walls of waters to get an early start

-Planting your tomatoes out in these simple water filled cloches allows you to plant 4 to 6 weeks sooner than you could otherwise.
-No better way to get tomatoes by the 4 th of July.
+Planting your tomatoes out in these simple water-filled cloches allows you to plant 4 to 6 weeks sooner than you could otherwise.
+No better way to get tomatoes by the 4th of July.
+Learn more about growing it Wall O Waters by reading this post.

 4. Spend the extra money to get strong cages to support your plants.